 Seizures can be confused with anything else that causes altered mental status like some types of intoxication or any of a number of central nervous system diseases and injuries.

-During a seizure a dog may also vomit, have diarrhea, or drool.
 Other associated symptoms vary widely depending on the underlying cause of the seizure.